websaam/sdk-ts-starter/README.md

 2. Change your configs in `esbuild-config.js`

-3. Change your package name in `package.json`, rename `sdk-ts-starter` to anything you want
+3. Change your package name in `package.json`, rename `@websaam/sdk-ts-starter` to anything you want

 ## HTML